siddhant-gauchan/TrueLayerTest/README.md

 # UserInfo Persistance
 Use CookieAuthentication Scheme to Persist userInfo.
 Stores all user info in ClaimsIdentity.
 It relies on cookie security mechanism.
 You can use HttpOnly cookie to avoid xss attack and use Secure Policy in production.
-Ref: https://owasp.org/www-community/HttpOnly

 ```
 var user = storage.Get<List<UserModel>>("userInfo");